Jiffy Lube Brake Pad Replacement Cost

 Before a technician will repair any brake problems, they will first perform an in-depth inspection of the linings and other brake system-related components.
 They’ll go over the complete findings with you and make recommendations for repairs based on both manufacturer specifications as well as current component conditions.
 In most cases, the full inspection process is free at the shops that we managed to talk to.

 Most of the Jiffy Lube locations will offer two different packages for brakes.
-The basic package includes just the brake pads and rotors, while a signature package offers more than what you would find in a basic one, like including fixes for other parts of your braking system, like brake fluid exchange and a cleaning.
+The basic package includes just the brake pads and rotors, while a signature package offers more than what you would find in a basic one, including fixes for other parts of your braking system, like brake fluid exchange and a cleaning.

 Jiffy Lube also offers a Nationwide Limited Warranty that starts the day of replacement and lasts for 12 months or 12,000 miles just like their oil changes, according to their official website.